LoginRadius/engineering-portal/content/identity/what-is-multi-factor-authentication/index.md

 Here are some MFA examples used by businesses and individuals:

--   Online Banking: Banks use MFA for account access and high-value transactions.
+-  **Online Banking**: Banks use MFA for account access and high-value transactions.

--   Cloud Applications: Google, Microsoft, and AWS enforce MFA to secure user accounts.
+-  **Cloud Applications**: Google, Microsoft, and AWS enforce MFA to secure user accounts.

--   Corporate Networks: Businesses implement MFA for employee access to sensitive data.
+-  **Corporate Networks**: Businesses implement MFA for employee access to sensitive data.

--   Healthcare Systems: Medical organizations use MFA to protect patient records and comply with regulations.
+-  **Healthcare Systems**: Medical organizations use MFA to protect patient records and comply with regulations.

--   E-commerce Platforms: Online retailers leverage MFA to prevent fraudulent transactions.
+-  **E-commerce Platforms**: Online retailers leverage MFA to prevent fraudulent transactions.

 ## Benefits of Multi-Factor Authentication

-When it comes to [the benefits of MFA](https://docs.google.com/document/d/1VFe87SNZ6S7q9BE5ruNhUeNSND8p29x8TgRzzxnkuCI/edit?tab=t.0), the list is endless; here’s a list of a few benefits that you get:
+When it comes to the benefits of MFA, the list is endless; here’s a list of a few benefits that you get:

 ### Improving Security